 A District Multi-sectoral AIDS Committee (DMSAC) needs assessment conducted in 2007, as well as the country ownership exercise, identified strengthened coordination as a priority area for the response.
 The DAC office, the DMSAC secretariat and responsible for strategic direction and leadership and coordinating the response at district level, needs to be equipped with public health leadership competencies customized for application in the district HIV/AIDS response.
 This will position the DAC and the DAC's office for effective leadership and optimal use of resources whilst ensuring that response activities adequately address drivers of the epidemic and weaknesses in all HIV/AIDS-related services.
 In this regard, NASTAD will develop the Applied Public Health Program Management Training Curriculum.
 The curriculum will be piloted with the participation of MLG and 10 candidates will be trained during the first year.
 The program will be aligned to other initiatives that focus on the DMSAC and DAC capacities, including the implementation plan for country ownership and the NOP, as well as MLG's implementation plan for the new DMSAC communication strategy.
-Strengthening of DMSAC capacity through better skilled DACs will have the spillover effect of improving leadership for other health initiatives, as DMSAC members are drawn from civil society organizations and district health management.
+Strengthening of DMSAC capacity through better skilled DACs will have the spillover effect of improving leadership for other health initiatives, as DMSAC

-Mechanism ID: 9915 Mechanism Name: Capacity building assistance for global HIV/AIDS microbiological labs Funding Agency: U.S. Department of Health and Human Services/Centers for Disease Control and Prevention Procurement Type: Cooperative Agreement Prime Partner Name: American Society for Microbiology Agreement Start Date: Redacted Agreement End Date: Redacted TBD: No New Mechanism: N/A Global Fund / Multilateral Engagement: N/A G2G: N/A Managing Agency: N/A
+Mechanism ID: 9915 Mechanism Name: Capacity building assistance for global HIV/AIDS microbiological labs Funding Agency: U.S. Department of Health and Human Services/Centers for Disease Control and Prevention Procurement Type: Cooperative Agreement Prime Partner Name: American Society for Microbiol ogy Agreement Start Date: Redacted Agreement End Date: Redacted TBD: No New Mechanism: No

+Global Fund / Multilateral Engagement: No

+G2G: No Managing Agency:

-Total Funding: 350,000 Total Mechanism Pipeline: N/A
+Total Funding: 450,000

 Funding Source Funding Amount

-GHP-State 350,000
+GHP-State 450,000